jaredly/j3/Roadmap.md

     - like, two different functions for "calculate type" and "add type to env"? probably.
   - recalc value when self or deps change

+- [x] ok, so now we're just doing addStatements ... all the time.
+- [ ] now that we have dependency information, and such:
+  - the `fnsEvaluator` env should actually be the values, instead of a list of strings to be compiled.
+    We can now know what things to inject, and we know we're doing it in the right order.
+- [ ] gotta have FullEvaluator expose a 'inferTypes' thing
+- [ ] so we can start caching the type inference of stuff
+  - [ ] anddddd if a dependency has a TYPE ERROR .. then we definitely can bail on doing evaluations.
+    SHOULD WE in that case just keep using the cached values?
+Might as well, right?

 Ok, so how bout the `Evaluator` plugin config be responsible for providing the javascript